prLorence/.dotfiles/README.md

 # Notes

-**This environment is "systemd-centric", which simplifies the management of services:**
+This environment is "systemd-centric", which simplifies the management of services

+Services used:
 1. `systemd-resolved` - for DNS resolution
 2. `systemd-logind` - for user login sessions
 3. `systemd-boot` - as the UEFI boot manager